 - No person shall operate, service, maintain or repair an aircraft other than in conformance with current FAA and Port regulations.

 - It is the responsibility of the aircraft operator to secure their aircraft while parked at the airport.
 The Port assumes no responsibility for the condition, maintenance or upkeep of tie-down ropes or chocks.

 - The maximum allowable weight limit of aircraft shall be 12,500 pounds, per single wheel.

-- Aircraft operators are authorized to take-off and land on the paved runway only.
+- Aircraft operators are authorized to take-off and land on the paved runway.